Manwar/imager-trim/README.md

 # DESCRIPTION

 This module extends `Imager` to allow automatic cropping of images.
-The method is similar as used in image editors (e.g. "magic wand") or with ImageMagick's "trim" (e.g. `convert image.jpg -fuzz 50 -background white -trim cropped_image.jpg`).
+The method is similar as used in image editors (e.g. "magic wand") or with ImageMagick's "trim" (e.g. 'convert image.jpg -fuzz 50 -background white -trim cropped\_image.jpg').

 # SEE ALSO